onixgod/SOC-Automation-Project/README.md

 ### **Infrastructure and Supporting Technologies:**

--   **DigitalOcean**: Cloud service provider for virtual machine hosting and network infrastructure
+-   **DigitalOcean**: Cloud service provider used to host virtual machines and manage the lab’s network infrastructure.
--   **Ubuntu Linux**: Operating system for all virtual machines (20.04/22.04 LTS)
+-   **Ubuntu Linux (20.04/22.04 LTS)**: Operating system for the Wazuh server, TheHive instance, and Client 2 VM, providing stability and compatibility with open-source SOC tools.
+-   **Windows 10**: Operating system for Client 1 VM to simulate a typical end-user workstation in a SOC environment.
--   **DigitalOcean Network Firewall**: Cloud-based firewall for network security and access control
+-   **DigitalOcean Network Firewall**: Cloud-based firewall used to control and restrict traffic to and from the virtual machines, enhancing network security.
--   **APIs**: RESTful APIs for platform integration and data exchange
+-   **RESTful APIs**: Utilised for integration between Wazuh, TheHive, and Shuffle, enabling automated data exchange and workflow execution.
--   **Virtual Machines**: Isolated computing environments for secure testing and deployment
+-   **Virtual Machines (VMs)**: Isolated environments used to simulate endpoints, threat activity, and SOC operations in a controlled setting.
+-   **Draw.io**: Used to design network architecture diagrams, workflows, and automation logic for better visualisation and planning.

 ## **System Specifications:**